 SC: How do you hope your music impacts the world?

 MP: I think music really heals.
 When you have a broken heart, you listen to music.
-When you’re missing someone, you listen to music.
-When you need to zone out of your head, you listen to music.
+And you’re missing someone, you listen to music.
+And you need to zone out of your head, you listen to music.
 This time in particular is super uncertain and scary.
 I hope my music can take you out of your head for a while or help with that broken heart.
 I’ve had so many people reach out to me on Instagram to say how my song Seeing Other People is exactly what they’re going through.
 Music should be unifying like that.
 To help you not feel so alone in your experiences when everything else in life is does just that.